-Sub-folders within the projects folder for: Budget Management, Status Reporting, Development, Testing, Approvals, etc.
+Sub-folders within the projects folder for Budget Management, Status Reporting, Development, Testing, Approvals, etc.

 Project subfolders to track emails regarding specific risks or issues.
 For example, a Software Integration folder.
 This way you’ll have an email trail on an important topic.

 An example image follows below.
-The idea here is that you analyze an email and if it doesn’t require an action from you but you want to keep it as reference you can drag that email into one of the below folders.
+The idea here is that you analyze an email and if it doesn’t require an action from you but you want to keep it as a reference you can drag that email into one of the below folders.

 The ultimate goal is to get emails out of your inbox and filed appropriately.
 Shortly, we’ll discuss how to handle emails you need to take action as a project manager.